 Higher doses of a drug sold by Eisai Co.
-Ltd. (4523) and Pfizer Inc. (PFE) to treat Alzheimer’s disease should be halted because of potentially life-threatening side effects, a consumer group claimed in a lawsuit filed today in Washington.
+Ltd. (4523) and Pfizer Inc. (PFE:US) to treat Alzheimer’s disease should be halted because of potentially life-threatening side effects, a consumer group claimed in a lawsuit filed today in Washington.

 Public Citizen Inc. of Washington sued the Food and Drug Administration seeking to force the agency to accept or reject its request to remove the 23-milligram dose of Aricept from the U.S. market.
 The group cited an Eisai-produced study that it claims showed the higher dosage didn’t enhance the effectiveness in treating moderate to severe Alzheimer’s.